 Also, it has the KPIs from your service-level agreement, which will measure the effectiveness of your service.

 All these go to show that client reporting is a crucial part of your job as a managed service provider. thinkIT Solutions thrive on looking at client reporting not as a burden, but an opportunity to show our clients the level of excellence we have for ourselves.

-By showing the client how we keep their IT services reliable and secure, we are continually proving that they made the right choice.
+By showing the client how we keep their IT administrations reliable and secure, we are persistently proving that they made the correct choice.